Gianpiero Combi: End of career and retirement

 A year later, in November 1935, Combi played only five of the eight matches in the International Cup and in his absence the Italian team won the trophy.
 He totalled 47 caps for the Italian team, five of which were as captain.

 Although he had stopped playing football, his passion for the sport remained all his life and he still held a number of unofficial positions with Juventus.
 He offered advice to the technical staff and also served as a scout.
-In 1951 the Italian Football Federation offered him the job of technical commissioner for the Italian national team with Carlino Beretta and Toni Busini.
+In 1951 the Italian Football Federation offered him the job of technical commissioner for the Italy national team with Carlino Beretta and Toni Busini.
 They led the National Team for seven months, from 8 April to 25 November 1951 in which time the Italian squad played 5 games without any losses.
 They won 4–1 against Portugal and France, and drew against Yugoslavia (0–0), Sweden (1–1) and Switzerland (1–1) - the only competitive game of the five.

 He died in Imperia on 12 August 1956, aged 53.